Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Bonzamate](https://bonzamate.com.au/): a search engine specifically for Australian websites.
 Boyter wrote [an interesting blog post about Bonzamate](https://boyter.org/posts/abusing-aws-to-make-a-search-engine/).

+- [searchcode](https://searchcode.com/): A code-search engine by the developer of Bonzamate.
+Searches a hand-picked list of code forges for source code, supporting many search operators.

 Other languages
 ---------------